 On the western side of Itéa we investigated a strangely red, large terraced area.
 Seen from up close, you start to notice industrial structures, conveyors and excavators.
-It’s a bauxite mine – bauxite is a source of aluminium – and because it’s so close to historically significant and touristic area, it’s been very well landscaped to blend in with the surrounding hills.
+It’s a bauxite mine – bauxite is a source of aluminium – and because it’s so close to a historically significant and touristic area, it’s been very well landscaped to blend in with the surrounding hills.
 Still, there was something eerie and threatening about it, that made us imagine armies of orks forging their weapons underground.

 Galaxidi has a protected harbour, where most of the winds blowing in the Bay of Corinth never reach.
-However, it’s open to north, and northerly winds can bring choppy waves into the bay, making life on the quay quite uncomfortable.
+However, it’s open to the north, and northerly winds can bring choppy waves into the bay, making life on the quay quite uncomfortable.
 Boats use their own anchors to moor, and park stern towards the quay.
 This practice, called Med mooring, apparently inherited from the fishing boats, is all very nice when you have a modern boat that’s easy to steer and outfitted with a bow thruster.
 Our boat is a more traditional type with a longish keel, heavy build – and no bow thruster – and she likes to turn to port when in reverse instead of going in a straight line.
 We mostly stay away from marinas where we have to Med moor, and that’s what we did this time, too.
-We found a good place to anchor outside the town, and rode our dinghy into the marina.
+We found a good place to anchor outside the town and rode our dinghy into the marina.

-Galaxidi used to be a busy, wealthy maritime trading base with a large merchant fleet in the 18th century, and again in the late 19th century, after the town had been rebuilt after great destruction in the Greek war for independence.
-Many large town houses and mansions remain from the time of prosperity, one of them now housing the Maritime Museum.
+Galaxidi used to be a busy, wealthy maritime trading base with a large merchant fleet in the 18th century, and again in the late 19th century after the town had been rebuilt after great destruction in the Greek war for independence.
+Many large townhouses and mansions remain from the time of prosperity, one of them now housing the Maritime Museum.
 It happened to be closed every time we walked past – maybe it was already hibernating.
 Many buildings boasted ship’s figureheads and other symbols from the town’s golden age.

-On the opposite shore of the bay there’s a handsome pine forest, with a nice walking path.
-All along there are little coves to choose from, if you want your own private beach.
+On the opposite shore of the bay, there’s a handsome pine forest, with a nice walking path.
+All along there are little coves to choose from if you want your own private beach.

 At the tip of the cape we found a statue, a memorial to the seafarers’ families.